flinbein/stateful-rpc/README.md

   getNextChannelId: () => i++
 });
 ```
-On the server side, the wrapper is created in a similar way:
+On the server side, the wrapper is created similarly:
 ```typescript
 RPCSource.start(rpcSource, (send, close) => {
   return sendToRemote;
 });
 ```
 You can specify the maximum number of channels that can be created by the client.
-You can also specify a context that will be available in RPCSource methods via `this`.
+You can also specify a context that will be available in RPCSource methods via `this.channel.context`.
 ```typescript
 const closeAllChannels = RPCSource.start(rpcSource, (send, close) => {...}, {
   maxChannelsPerClient: 1000, // default is Infinity